databricks/reference-apps/logs_analyzer/chapter1/windows.md

 # Windowed Calculations

-A typical use case for logs analysis is for monitoring a web server, in which case we may only be interested in what's happened for the last one hour of time, and we want those statistics to refresh every minute.
-One hour is called the *window length*, while one minute is the *slide interval*.
+A typical use case for logs analysis is for monitoring a web server, in which case you may only be interested in what's happened for the last one hour of time, and want those statistics to refresh every minute.
+One hour is the *window length*, while one minute is the *slide interval*.
 In this example, we use a window length of 30 seconds and a slide interval of 10 seconds as a comfortable choice for development.